 Ongoing conservation efforts have largely focused on juniper removal.
-Through the Mule Deer Initiative, some work has been completed with private landowners surrounding the Wildlife Area to remove juniper, as well as juniper removal work within the Wildlife Area with partners such as the OHA, Rocky Mountain Elk Foundation (RMEF), and the Mule Deer Foundation (MDF).
-Since 2005, ODFW has removed western juniper from approximately 6,015 acres of ODFWadministered lands within the PWSWA.
+Through the Mule Deer Initiative, some work has been completed with private landowners surrounding the PWSWA to remove juniper, as well as juniper removal work within the Wildlife Area with partners such as the OHA, Rocky Mountain Elk Foundation (RMEF), and the Mule Deer Foundation (MDF).
+Since

+2005, ODFW has removed western juniper from approximately 6,015 acres of ODFW-administered lands within the PWSWA.
 Site recovery following juniper removal has varied from site to site depending on several factors, including degradation of the site before treatment, the established seed bank, and the aspect of the site.
 Current research on the PWSWA indicates that poor shrub recruitment and expansion of annual grass following juniper removal is slowing site recovery.
 Additionally, in 2014, the South Fork Complex Fire burned throughout the majority of the PWSWA, including approximately 3,005 acres where juniper had previously been removed, converting the area into an annual grass savanna.
 Following the South Fork Complex Fire ODFW and BLM both have made multiple attempts to treat the annual grass expansion in the Murderers Creek Basin.
 Starting in 2015, the BLM has treated approximately 12,000 acres and ODFW has treated approximately 6,050 acres with imazapic.
 Ongoing camera trap monitoring of ODFW's juniper removal efforts indicate that during mild winters mule deer on the PWSWA select for areas of juniper removal outside the South Fork Complex Fire perimeter but avoid areas of juniper removal inside the burn perimeter.

-Habitat and mitigation projects that would benefit the area include additional removal of western juniper and follow-up control of annual grasses, and reduction of the Murderers Creek feral horse herd to Appropriate Management Levels.
+Habitat and mitigation projects that would benefit the area include additional removal of western juniper and follow-up control of annual grasses, reduction of the Murderers Creek feral horse herd to Appropriate Management Levels, and wildlife passage improvements along U.S. 26, including fencing to direct animals to existing bridges to permit safer road crossings, and retrofitting of existing structures to improve wildlife use.